open-energy-transition/grid-mapping-logbook/nepal/nepal_v0.md

 Tingla 132kv, Dhalkebar 400kv substation could be cleaned up.
 Hydropower stations could be better mapped.

+## Misc
+Beware with dates in official Nepalese papers as they do not use the same Gregorian calendar (2025).

 ## Mapping Strategies
 Please provide the different mapping strategies you have used.